open-voice-interoperability/implementation-examples/assistantClient/README.md

 4. **Send utterances**
    - Type your message in the text entry field
    - Click "Send Utterance" (only enabled when agents are invited)
-   - Messages are sent to all checked (invited) agents
+   - If "Send to all invited agents" is checked, utterances go to all invited agents
+   - If unchecked, utterances go only to the per-agent checkboxes you selected

+Note: the "Assistant URL" combobox is used for "Invite" and "Get Manifests".
+Utterances are sent to invited agents (or selected per-agent checkboxes), not directly to the combobox URL.

 ### Floor Management